Skip to content

 • Enhanced Glycemic Control: Dulaglutide significantly lowers HbA1c levels by stimulating glucose-dependent insulin secretion and reducing inappropriate glucagon output.

-• Weight Management: By delaying gastric emptying and promoting satiety in the brain, Dulaglutide benefits patients by facilitating moderate, sustained weight loss.
+• Targeted Weight Management: By delaying gastric emptying and promoting satiety in the brain, Dulaglutide benefits patients by facilitating moderate, sustained weight loss.

 • Improved Fasting Glucose: The extended half-life of this peptide ensures steady-state concentrations that effectively lower both fasting and postprandial blood glucose levels.